lorenlchen/jeopardy_analysis/README.md

 # Using Linear Regression to Analyze Jeopardy Game Data

-This repository contains code to scrape data from [http://www.j-archive.com](j-archive), clean it, then run a simple linear regression to predict scores using statistics including how often each contestant buzzed in and how often each contestant was correct.
+This repository contains code to scrape data from [j-archive](http://www.j-archive.com), clean it, then run a simple linear regression to predict scores using statistics including how often each contestant buzzed in and how often each contestant was correct.

 ## Requirements

 * `scrapy` for running the scraper.
 Scrapy can be installed via the terminal by running `$ pip install scrapy`.
 Once initialized, place the scraping file inside of the appropriate folder and run `scrapy crawl jeop_scraper -o jeop_data.json`.
-This will yield a json file with fields for Season, Game ID, Date, Player Name, Player ID, # Right, # Wrong, # of Daily Doubles, Double Jeopardy Score, [http://www.j-archive.com/help.php#coryatscore](Coryat Score) and Final Score.
+This will yield a json file with fields for Season, Game ID, Date, Player Name, Player ID, # Right, # Wrong, # of Daily Doubles, Double Jeopardy Score, [Coryat Score](http://www.j-archive.com/help.php#coryatscore) and Final Score.

 * Python 3 for running the analysis.
 Pandas is used for the dataframe and Scikit-Learn and StatsModels are used for the regression.
 Matplotlib is used for plotting.

 ## Scraping

 Initialize scrapy by running, `$ scrapy startproject jeopardy`.
-Once initialized, place the [/jeop_scraper.py](spider) inside of the appropriate folder and run `scrapy crawl jeop_scraper -o jeop_data.json`.
+Once initialized, place the [spider](jeop_scraper.py) inside of the appropriate folder and run `scrapy crawl jeop_scraper -o jeop_data.json`.
 This will yield a json file with fields for Season, Game ID, Date, Player Name, Player ID, # Right, # Wrong, # of Daily Doubles, Double Jeopardy Score, Coryat Score and Final Score.

 ## Analysis